rawpixel-public/yieldable-json-body-parser/README.md

 Node.js json body parsing middleware using [yieldable-json](https://github.com/ibmruntimes/yieldable-json).

+This is based on the json body parser middleware from [body-parser](https://www.npmjs.org/package/body-parser#readme) and uses the same API.

 Parse incoming request bodies in a middleware before your handlers, available under the `req.body` property.